SysKitTeam/docs-spdockit/installation/upgrade-to-the-latest-version.md

 1. Due to a number of database modifications, the upgrade to SPDocKit 7.0 may take a while.
 1. We redesigned the email alerts feature, previously located under the Email Alerts tab in the Options dialog. __Email alerts will not be preserved__ when upgrading from version 6.2.0. and lower.
 You will have to create new alerts.
 For more information on this, please follow [these](#internal/get-to-know-spdockit/backstage-screen/options-wizard#email-alerts)  instructions.
 1. Connected SharePoint Online tennants and added site collections (on a workstation) __will not be preserved__ after the upgrade to SPDocKit 7.0.
+1. If you were using SPDocKit's Event Collection feature (now called __SPDocKit Insights__) introduced in version 6.2 you will need to upgrade it as well. __Version of the Viewer application must match with the Agent (Collection Service)__.
+Click [here](#internal/spdockit-insights/configure-data-collection.) for more information.

 ## Instructions
 1. Download the latest SPDocKit version and run the __SPDocKitSetup.exe__.